21 Best Things To Do In London, Ontario From A Local (2024)

-London, Ontario is known as the Forest City, and rightfully so with its large number of parks and extensive network of multi-use paths that connect all corners of the city.
+London, Ontario earns its nickname as the Forest City due to its abundance of parks and an expansive network of multi-use paths linking every corner of the city.

-London is a hub for business between Windsor and Toronto, and is particularly well known for its hospitals and medical research.
+London’s a hub spot for business between Windsor and Toronto and is famous for its top-notch hospitals and medical research.

 Are There Any Festivals in London, Ontario?